fivestars/git-hooks/README.md

 ## Writing custom git hook scripts:

-Once "git-hooks install" has been called for your repository, creating and installing your own hooks is a simple matter of placing them in the newly- created .githooks directory.
+Once `git-hooks install` has been called for your repository, creating and installing your own hooks is a simple matter of placing them in the newly- created `.githooks` directory.
 Your hooks must follow a particular naming
 convention:

 ```